mjc-school/MJC-School/stage #1/module #2. Basic Theory Boost, OOD Intro/lesson #7. SOLID/lesson_content.md

 ### Variants:

-1. Triangle.
+1. **Triangle**.
 Create the classes Point and Triangle.
 Create methods and tests: calculate the area and perimeter of a triangle; Do the points form a triangle?
 (Do the points lie on the same straight line?); Is the triangle rectangular, isosceles, equilateral, acute/obtuse?
-2. Quadrangle.
+2. **Quadrangle**.
 Create the classes Point and Quadrangle.
 Create methods and tests: calculate the area and perimeter of a figure; Do the points form a quadrangle?
 (Do three points lie on the same straight line?); is the quadrilateral convex; Is the quadrilateral a square, a rhombus, a trapezoid?
-3. Oval.
+3. **Oval**.
 Create the classes Point and Oval (form by two points of the circumscribed rectangle).
 Create methods and tests: calculate the area and perimeter of a figure; Do the points form an oval?
 (Do two points lie on the same straight line parallel to the coordinate axes?)
 Do the shape intersects only one of the coordinate axes at a specified distance?
 Is the figure an oval, a circle?
-4. Ball.
-Create the classes Point and Ball.
-Create methods and tests: calculating the surface area of the ball, the volume of the ball, the ratio of the volumes obtained as a result of cutting the ball by the coordinate plane; Is the object a ball?
-Do the ball touch any of the coordinate planes?
+4. **Sphere**.
+Create the classes Point and Sphere.
+Create methods and tests: calculate the surface area of the sphere, the volume of the Sphere, the ratio of the volumes obtained as a result of cutting the Sphere by the coordinate plane; Is the object a ball?
+Do the Sphere touch any of the coordinate planes?
-5. Cube.
+5. **Cube**.
 Create the classes Point and Cube.
-Create methods and tests: calculating the surface area of a cube, the volume of a cube; the ratio of the volumes obtained as a result of the dissection of the cube by the coordinate plane, Is the object a cube?
+Create methods and tests: calculate the surface area of a cube, the volume of a cube; the ratio of the volumes obtained as a result of the dissection of the cube by the coordinate plane, Is the object a cube?
 Is the base of the cube on one of the coordinate planes?
-6. Tetrahedron.
+6. **Tetrahedron**.
 Create the classes Point and Tetrahedron.
-Create methods and tests: calculating the surface area of a figure and its volume, and also the ratio of volumes obtained as a result of cutting a figure by a coordinate plane; Is the object a given shape?
+Create methods and tests: calculate the surface area of a figure and its volume, and also the ratio of volumes obtained as a result of cutting a figure by a coordinate plane; Is the object a given shape?
 Is the base of the figure on one of the coordinate planes?
-7. Pyramid.
+7. **Pyramid**.
 Create the classes Point and Pyramid.
-Create methods and tests: calculating the surface area of a figure and its volume, and also the ratio of volumes obtained as a result of cutting a figure by a coordinate plane; Is the object a specified figure?
+Create methods and tests: calculate the surface area of a figure and its volume, and also the ratio of volumes obtained as a result of cutting a figure by a coordinate plane; Is the object a specified figure?
 Do the base of the figure lie on one of the coordinate planes?
-8. Cone.
+8. **Cone**.
 Create the classes Point and Cone.
-Create methods and tests: calculating the surface area of a figure and its volume, and the ratio of volumes obtained as a result of cutting a figure by a coordinate plane; Is the object a specified figure?
+Create methods and tests: calculate the surface area of a figure and its volume, and the ratio of volumes obtained as a result of cutting a figure by a coordinate plane; Is the object a specified figure?
 Do the base of the figure lie on one of the coordinate planes?

 ####  Template repo: